bjosv/openssl-experiments/issues/dtls-performance.md

 ## Measurements

-### Initial measurement in other project
+### Initial measurement from other project

-Measure the packets-per-second with suspected commits.
+Measure the packets-per-second on baseline and suspected commits.

 ```
 # Baseline.